jjorloff1/brenton-lxx-error-finder/README.md

 - One word per line
 - Lines starting with `#` are comments
 - Words should match the normalized form (lowercase, diacritics stripped)

+## Word Corrections

+The `word_corrections.tsv` file tracks previously identified and corrected errors.
+This file allows the script to skip words that have already been examined and corrected, preventing duplicate work.
+Format:
+- Tab-separated values (TSV)
+- Three columns: Verse Reference, Incorrect Word, Corrected Word
+- Example: `ΓΕΝΕΣΙΣ 5:10	ἑπτκόσια	ἑπτακόσια`
+- Special entries can use `ALL` for verse reference to apply across all verses

+To add corrections:
+1. Review output files (especially `missing_words_likely_typos.tsv`)
+2. Verify the error and identify the correct word
+3. Add entry to `word_corrections.tsv` in the format: `verse_ref	incorrect_word	correct_word`
+4. Rerun the script to skip already-corrected words

 ## Contributing